 The only solace Erickson could take was the knowledge that the re-match was already in place for 1975.
 "Dick deserves a tremendous amount of the credit for creating this event" said Harry Parker.
 "Maybe we'll even talk them into a four-mile race".
 In regards to the IRA for 1975, Erickson also added "right now, their schedule doesn't look like it is compatible with ours.
 They are going to have to make the change.
 They know where we stand now, loud and clear."

 Three Huskies extended their season by making the National Team in 1974, including Chris Allsopp in the double, Bruce Beall in the straight four, and Mark Norelius in the eight.
-Mark and his teammates in that crew surprised the world by winning the gold - a re-play of that race is at JAMCO 1974 WRC M8+ Final.
+Mark and his teammates surprised the world by winning the gold - a replay of that race is at JAMCO 1974 WRC M8+ Final.

 From Jeff "Rollo" Benedict, '78:

 I could go

 on for hours about the things I saw and loved about Husky Crew.
 It is